 Growing out of recommendations in the State Criminal Justice Plan, staff has initiated a state crime victimization survey modeled on the U.S. Department of Justice, Bureau of Justice Statistics' Crime Victimization Survey, and similar efforts in other states.
 Through a "request for proposals" process, staff selected a vendor to undertake the survey, incorporate defined sampling and methodological strategies, and provide the Authority with a data file.
 Data collection ended on April 30th.
 We have received the data file and codebook from the vendor.
-An analytic report will be completed in the Fall.
+A project report will be completed this Winter.